 [Section 53 amended by No. 42 of 2004 s.
 38.]

-54. Loss of function deemed due to nature of employment
+54. Loss of function in Sch.
+4 deemed due to employment in process in Sch.
+4

 If the worker at or immediately before the date on which the worker is rendered less able to earn full wages was employed in any process mentioned in column 2 of Schedule 4 and produces a certificate from a medical practitioner that the loss of function contracted is the loss or one of the losses in column 1 set opposite the description of the process, such loss of function shall be deemed to have been due to the nature of the employment, unless the employer proves the contrary.